Going for a daycation to Miami, and wondering how to spend a day in Miami city that gets you the best of everything?

 South Beach Miami

-The southern end, South Beach, is known for its above-average density of celebrities, and the early-20th-century Art Deco Historic District with the characteristic pastel-colored buildings.
+The southern end, South Beach, is known for its above-average density of celebrities, and the early-20th-century Art Deco Historic District with its characteristic pastel-colored buildings.

 The South Beach Art Deco District is a eccentric collection of more than 800 architecturally protected buildings from the 1930s and 1940s – a definite must-see.